MATLAB based language for generating randomized multiple choice questions: Writing Spike-programs

 \subsection{Questions of type Z}

 A question of type Z is not a question.
 If a spike-block \verb!<<...>>! starts with \verb!<<problemZ;! then \Spike\ ignores the whole spike-block.
-This feature is convenient if you wish to remove temporarily one or more questions from the assignment, or some question is not ready yet etc.
+This feature is convenient for toggling questions in and out from the assignment.